jink47787/Historical_MP_Series_Vic3/basegame-ver/common/themes/themes.md

 	theme_name = {					# requires 'theme_name' and 'theme_name_desc' to be added in 'game/localization/english/themes_l_english.yml'
 		category = key				# Each category also defines whether multiple themes can be applied at the same time.

+		dlc = "key"					# Key of the DLC inside game/dlc_metadata/00_dlc_metadata.txt.
+For example: dlc = "dlc003"

+		bulk_selection_group = "key" # Themes using the same key can be selected together as a group in the theme selector.
+Bulk selection groups are automatically created for each unique key, so the key can be named whatever you want.

 		skin = "name"				# Skins are defined in .skin files in gfx/skins.
 This field must match the name in a skin file or default for the default skin.
 Only for ui_skin_theme category.

 		map_textures = "gfx/map/textures/maptextures.settings" # Path to a settings file for map textures.
 Only for category papermap_theme.